 Think Differently

 From the World Cup to Wimbledon, the tournaments which are being beamed across our screens would be nowhere near as entertaining, without the different creative talents of individual players.
-In the same way, if your business only seeks one ‘type’ of employee, it will fail to innovate.
-All entrepreneurs want their businesses to define the future, not to be relics of the past.
+In the same way, businesses that only seek one ‘type’ of employee can risk limiting innovation and fresh thinking.
+All leaders want their businesses to define the future, not to be relics of the past.
 This is why neurodiversity in business is so crucial.
 Only by examining problems from different angles, can you find their solutions.

 Diversify to future-proof your business